Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-For additional information see Drugs@FDA: http://www.accessdata.fda.gov/scripts/cder/daf/
+For additional information see Drugs@FDA: https://www.accessdata.fda.gov/scripts/cder/daf/

 |Dosing Recommendations||Selected Adverse Events|

-|Neonatal Dose (<14 Days):
+|Neonatal Dose (Aged <14 Days):

-Adult Dose (>18 Years):
+Adult Dose (Aged >18 Years):

-- Less common (more severe): Fat maldistribution
+- Less common (more severe): Fat maldistribution.

 - Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of preexisting diabetes mellitus, hemolytic anemia, spontaneous and/or increased bleeding in hemophiliacs, pancreatitis, elevation in serum transaminases, and hepatitis (life-threatening in rare cases).
-PR interval prolongation, QT interval prolongation, and torsades de pointes may occur.
+PR interval prolongation, QT interval prolongation, and Torsades de Pointes may occur.

 |Dose LPV||400 mg||230 mg/m2||300 mg/m2||300 mg/m2||300 mg/m2||300 mg/m2|

-|a Data generated in study cited but not reported in final manuscript.
+|a Data generated in a study that was cited but not reported in final manuscript.
 Data in table source: personal communication from Edmund Capparelli, PharmD (April 18, 2012)

 Note: Values are means; all data shown performed in the absence of non-nucleoside reverse transcriptase inhibitors (NNRTIs).